genicsblog/genicsblog.com/_posts/gouravkhunger/2022-03-17-8-ways-to-keep-your-heroku-app-awake.md

 If you actually like Heroku as a service I'll recommend you to actually upgrade your dyno plan to Hobby, which is just $7/month.
 That gives you the option to keep your app awake 24/7 out of the box.

-Not only keeping it awake 24/7, it gives you more features like:
+Not only does it awake 24/7, it gives you more features like:

 - Free SSL certificates for your sites.
 - Automatic certificate management.